 Where tangible fixed assets have been acquired with the aid of specific grants, either from the government or from the private sector, they are included in the Balance sheet at cost and depreciated over their expected useful economic life.
-Where there are specific conditions attached to the funding requiring the continued use of the asset, the related grants are credited to a restricted fixed asset fund in the Consolidated statement of financial activities incorporating income and expenditure account and carried forward in the Balance sheet.
-Depreciation on the relevant assets is charged directly to the restricted fixed asset fund in the Consolidated statement of financial activities incorporating income and expenditure account.
+Where there are specific conditions attached to the funding requiring the continued use of the asset, the related grants are credited to a restricted fixed asset fund in the Statement of financial activities and carried forward in the Balance sheet.
+Depreciation on the relevant assets is charged directly to the restricted fixed asset fund in the Statement of financial activities.
 Where tangible fixed assets have been acquired with unrestricted funds, depreciation on such assets is charged to the unrestricted fund.